Lajamanu Residency and Australian Dance Awards

 Tracks Dance and seven Lajamanu youth performers, including Youth Dance Leader Caleb Japanangka Patrick, were invited to perform at the Australian Dance Awards in Melbourne.
 As the creative producer Kath Papas stated in her invitation:

 The group of seven, (originally nine but two were not in the community when the plane left) travelled on two charter planes from Lajamanu thanks to the generous support of Newmont Asia Pacific who sponsored the charters to Darwin on short notice.
 From there we flew onwards to Sydney.
-Watching the young men under the guidance of Caleb, Nick and Jess as they navigated confidently through the very differenet landscape of Melbourne city was invigorating – these performers learned the fine art of travelling on trams, trains, eating at cafes and restaurants, the markets of Melbourne, and the difference of being in a western environment.
-The boys had to partake in interviews for newspaper, television and radio, as well as photo shoots.
+Watching the young men under the guidance of Caleb, Nick and Jess as they navigated confidently through the very different landscape of Melbourne city was invigorating – these performers learned the fine art of travelling on trams and trains, eating at cafes and restaurants, the markets of Melbourne, and the difference of being in a western environment.
+The boys had to partake in interviews for newspapers, television and radio, and photo shoots.

 Creative Personnel